papatistos/zotero-zotts/README.md

    - Create a set of favourites with specific voices and other settings
    - You can quickly cycle between favourites with the shortcut
    - Especially useful for users who might read in multiple languages

+When using the Kokoro engine, ZoTTS also plays a short cue as soon as a request is sent so you get immediate feedback while the audio is being synthesized.

 ## Contributing :wrench:
 ### Code and Translations :computer: